eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ### 2.3 Attribute Exchange Mechanism using Attestations

-Using their Wallet Units, Users are able to:
+Using their Wallet Solutions, Users are able to:

 - **Request, store, and present** personal identification data and electronic attestations of attributes (e.g., diplomas, licenses) under their sole